hemanth/es-next/README.md

-ECMAScript 7 is the next evolution of the ECMA-262 standard, this is at a very early stage, you may want to checkout [paws-on-es6](https://github.com/hemanth/paws-on-es6) as well.
+ECMAScript 7 is the next evolution of the ECMA-262 standard, this is at a very early stage, you may want to checkout [paws-on-es6](https://github.com/hemanth/paws-on-es6) and [jsfeatures.in](http://jsfeatures.in) as well.

 __List of ES7 features:__